Bernie Worrell: Early life

-Worrell was born in Long Branch, New Jersey, and grew up in Plainfield, New Jersey, where his family moved when he was eight.
-A musical prodigy, he began formal piano lessons by age three and wrote a concerto at age eight.
-He went on to study at the Juilliard School and received a degree from the New England Conservatory of Music in 1967.
-As a college student, Worrell played with a group called Chubby & The Turnpikes; this ensemble eventually evolved into Tavares.
+Worrell was born in Long Branch, New Jersey, and grew up in Plainfield, where his family moved when he was eight.
+His father was a truck driver and his mother sang in church choirs.
+A musical prodigy, by age 3 he was taking piano lessons, at the age of 8 he wrote his first concerto, and when he was 10 years old he performed with members of the Washington Symphony of Pennsylvania.
+He studied at the Juilliard School and graduated from Boston's New England Conservatory of Music in 1967.
+The school awarded him an honorary Doctor of Music degree in May 2016.
+As a college student, Worrell played organ with an Episcopal church, accompanied a Jewish men's choir and backed local group Chubby & The Turnpikes, the ensemble that eventually evolved into the disco act Tavares.